If you’re looking for something fun and creative that’ll help you save some money, why not consider making your own Christmas gifts this year?

 For an adventurous gin-lover, flavoured gin can make a wonderful Christmas gift!

 Rhubarb, sloe, strawberry, raspberry, cucumber, and peach are popular options.
-Sainsbury’s Magazine also has a gingerbread gin recipe which will be perfect for Christmas.
+Sainsbury’s Magazine also has a gingerbread gin recipe, which is perfect for Christmas.

 13. Candles

-Candles are a lovely gift for any occasion, but particularly during the winter months when people are cosying up in the evenings.
-They’re great for adding a relaxing ambience to a bath, dinner time, or to a night in front of the TV.
+Candles are a lovely gift for any occasion, but particularly during the winter months when people want to feel cosy.
+They’re great for adding a relaxing ambience to a bath, dinner time, or night in front of the TV.

 You can add different colours and scents to your candles, and you can make them in different shapes, sizes, and styles.
 Hobbycraft has a helpful guide that explains what equipment you’ll need – for example, wicks, moulds, and wax flakes.
 Alternatively, you can follow the video tutorial below.